Dentofacial Orthopedics On Upper West Side

 Fixing an Underbite

-An “underbite” is a common condition.
-With an underbite, the lower jaw is too far back relative to the upper jaw, so the bite isn’t aligned.
-This can lead to both functional and aesthetic problems.
-An underbite needs to be corrected by influencing the lower jaw to grow forward, while also slowing the growth of the upper jaw until the lower jaw catches up.
+A common situation in dentofacial orthopedics is an “underbite.”
+This means that the lower jaw is too far forward relative to the upper jaw, so the bite is not aligned.
+This can lead to functional as well as aesthetic problems.
+An underbite can often be corrected by influencing the upper jaw to grow forward.

 5-Star-Rated Orthodontist for Dentofacial Orthopedics on Upper West Side